• Art magazine

 It is of great importance to define clear boundaries within which one directs and designs your creative processes.
 This makes it possible to create a structured framework that leaves space for freedom and originality.

-Many artists will certainly agree that a certain level of structure can be beneficial for the development of creativity.
-If you stand in front of an empty canvas or look at the screen of a computer -or use any other medium -this can initially appear overwhelming.
+Many artists will surely agree that a certain level of structure can be beneficial for the development of creativity.
+When you stand in front of a blank canvas or look at a computer screen - or use any other medium -, it can be overwhelming at first.

-The almost endless possibilities can lead to uncertainty.
-But this is exactly where the importance of clear limits comes into play.
-By setting yourself, defining goals and making realistic time specifications, you create a common thread .
+The seemingly endless possibilities can lead to uncertainty.
+But this is exactly where the importance of clear boundaries comes into play.
+By setting limitations for yourself, defining goals, and making realistic time commitments, you create a red thread.

 In this way, the focus made easier and thinking is sharpened.
 Ultimately, boundaries can serve as creative help in order to implement and further develop their own ideas.